-Check out these 8 factors which could be making your psoriasis worse.
+When you have psoriasis, it's important to follow the advice of your doctor.
+Still, you can do a lot on your own to help control and prevent flare-ups.
+Check out these factors which could be making your psoriasis worse.
 Learn how to manage and correct them.

 Not being consistent with treatment

-Follow the doctor’s orders and use treatments directed as stated.
-If a topical treatment requires you to use it 2-3 times a day, for best results this is what you MUST do.
-If you are prescribed a treatment in which you can’t commit to inform your doctor, so the two of you can discuss other options.
+If you are prescribed a treatment to which you can't commit to inform your doctor, so the two of you can discuss other options.

 Deciding not to treat

 There are many reasons why people decide not to treat their disease, but doing so is detrimental to one's health.

 Having psoriasis is not as simple as having a disorder which affects the skin, this disease puts you at risk for at least 8 other diseases which can possibly be prevented if you treat your psoriasis early.

 If this is a factor for you it's imperative to figure out what your life stressors are, and learn how to manage those issues.

 Not knowing your triggers